HSA vs 401k – Which Account to Fund First?

 5 Ways to Control Rising Benefit Costs

 Healthcare costs in America have risen significantly since the 1970s, leading many employers to expect modest yearly cost increases in the benefits they offer.
-However, the combination of current economic conditions, increased costs related to managing chronic conditions, and an aging population are leading to less manageable increases for many employers.
-Here are five ways TPAs can help employers continue offering high-value benefits while working to control rising benefits costs. #1 Ask Participants What They Need
+However, current economic conditions, an aging population, and increased costs related to managing chronic conditions have led to less manageable increases for many employers.
+Here are five ways TPAs can help employers continue offering high-value benefits while working to control rising benefits costs. #1 Ask Participants What They Need Before considering

 Home » HSA » Page 2